Create a Website Account - Manage notification subscriptions, save form progress and more.

-Morrison County Social Services has someone who comes into our Agency to assist customers with completing a MNSure Application and/or their healthcare renewals.
+Morrison County Social Services has individuals who come into our Agency to assist customers with completing a MNSure Application and/or their healthcare renewals.

-The dates and times this person is available are:
+The dates and times someone is available are:

 Thursday, December 7, 2023: 9:00 am to 3:00 pmThursday, December 14, 2023: 9:00 am to 3:00 pmThursday, December 21, 2023: 9:00 am to 3:00 pmThursday, December 28, 2023: 9:00 am to 3:00 pm

 Please check in at the Health and Human Services Front Desk; customers are served on a first come, first served basis.

 SNAP benefits are issued by the last number in your case number.